 Recent discoveries have revealed that many of the most life-threatening diseases humans face today—including cancer, diabetes, heart disease, multiple sclerosis, Alzheimer’s disease, depression, and obesity—all share a common thread.
 In each, the body’s inflammatory response is imbalanced, either too aggressive or insufficient.
 A deeper understanding of inflammation could open new doors for preventing, treating, and curing the most pervasive illnesses of our time.

 At Yale, scientists are working to uncover how inflammation is regulated, how it becomes imbalanced, and how that leads to disease.
 By pursuing new questions and approaches, Yale researchers aim to revolutionize our understanding of inflammation’s role in disease and reveal innovative strategies for addressing today’s most serious illnesses, an endeavor that will have lasting impacts on human life and health.

 Affecting all of life on Earth, climate change is one of the biggest and most pressing challenges of our time.
 Researchers are working to establish a deeper understanding of climate change, its scope, and its numerous, varied impacts—an endeavor that requires expertise from many disciplines.

 Yale is committed to uniting its many researchers working in this area, including biologists, chemists, geologists, and ecologists.
-Researchers in the Yale School of Forestry & Environmental Studies—which promotes public engagement and conducts groundbreaking environmental research on local, regional, and global scales—will collaborate with environmental engineers and social scientists, like economist and Nobel laureate William Nordhaus, who has helped to quantify the economic impact of climate change and devised policies that encourage climate action.
+Researchers in the Yale School of the Environment—which promotes public engagement and conducts groundbreaking environmental research on local, regional, and global scales—will collaborate with environmental engineers and social scientists, like economist and Nobel laureate William Nordhaus, who has helped to quantify the economic impact of climate change and devised policies that encourage climate action.
 Bringing together these diverse perspectives and approaches, Yale aims to develop truly innovative and far-reaching solutions to climate change.